-As the name indicates this site is maintained and written by SCV members.
-(Special thanks also to Pam Stanley).
-Although the War Between the States is long over sometimes it can still stir emotional opinions.
+As the name indicates, this site is maintained and written by SCV members.
+(Special thanks to Pam Stanley and Joanie Cool Jackson of the United Daughters of the Confederacy).
+Although the War Between the States is long over, sometimes it can still stir emotional opinions.
 We hope you will find new and fresh information about Camp Chase and its cemetery contained within this site.
 It is our goal to present the facts and let the reader determine his or her own conclusions.
 Somewhere in between the North and the South lays the truth of that terrible ordeal.
 (1861-1865)

-The wrought iron fence was made and installed by the William Bayley Company of Springfield, Ohio and they were the successors of the Rogers Iron Company.
+The wrought iron fence was made and installed by the William Bayley Company of Springfield, Ohio, who were successors of the Rogers Iron Company.

 Signed Noble & Dole, Inspectors”

 Camp Chase also served as a major western theatre parole camp for Union soldiers not yet exchanged under the Dix-Hill cartel.